petzval/btferret/UPDATE.md

    The obex\_client.c/py files send data to a listening Windows/Android OBEX server.
    The btferret.c/py file transfer (f) and server (s) functions now include OBEX exchange as an option.

 3. An option in set\_flags to enable or disable the OBEX capability.
 Enabled by default.

+### Version 16.1

+1. Bug fix.
+Notify enable did not work with some LE devices.

+2. Btferret LE read/write (r,w commands) for the local device now display all the characteristics as options.